dakom/local-chat-js-signals/README.md

 1. No missed updates
 2. Efficient
     - Only affects the exact dom element being targetted
-    - Culls seen updates from memory over time
+    - Culls stale memory over time
-3. No diffing
+3. No dom diffing (it knows exactly what to apply and just does it)
 4. Vanilla ts

 The overall idea is that the signal contains an array of diffs to apply.